Antoine-bdc/Reinforcement-Learning-with-Huggy/readme.md

 - PPO_baseline is among our best performing model
 - SAC_baseline is a test of the SAC algorithm in our case, it doesn't perform well

+Note: while we have loaded all 17 trained models to the [Hugging Face repository](https://huggingface.co/Cereale/trained_huggy_models/tree/main/models), it seems that the hugging face webapp doesn't offer all of them to play with.

 ## Credits

 Project made by: